B i o g r a p h y

 As a pianist, Tom has broadcast for the BBC and has performed with orchestras and companies such as the Royal Birmingham Conservatoire Symphony Orchestra, Thallein Ensemble, Żfin Malta National Dance Company and as a soloist with the Malta Philharmonic Orchestra in his own piano concerto, Outremer.

-Tom has won many awards as a pianist and a composer and has performed at music festivals across several countries, including most recently at the Victoria International Arts Festival, the National Scottish Youth Theatre Festival, the Mdina Cathedral Contemporary Art Biennale, RIMA Film Festival, Mahalla Festival, Frontiers+ Festival, Birmingham International Jazz Festival and Birmingham Piano Festival.
-He won the Icarus Composition Competition (2011) with his piece 'In Paradisum' for choir and was shortlisted for an award in the annual Composer's Award held by the National Centre for Early Music in York (2008) and the Philip Bates Prize (2013) amongst others.
+Tom has won many awards as a pianist and a composer and has performed at music festivals across several countries, including most recently at the Victoria International Arts Festival, the National Scottish Youth Theatre Festival, the Mdina Cathedral Contemporary Art Biennale, RIMA Film Festival, Le Festival International du Film d'Aubagne, Mahalla Festival, Frontiers+ Festival, Birmingham International Jazz Festival and Birmingham Piano Festival.
+He won the Icarus Composition Competition (2011) with his piece 'In Paradisum' for choir and was shortlisted for an award in the annual Composer's Award held by the National Centre for Early Music in York (2008) and the Philip Bates Prize (2013).
+He was awarded 2nd prize at the International Composers Competition "Artistes en Herbe" Luxembourg (2020) for his piece 'Da Pacem Domine' for solo piano.

 His music has been performed around Europe, Asia, Australia and the Middle East, and he has written for performers and ensembles such the Malta Philharmonic Orchestra, Teatru Manoel Youth Opera, Hull Urban Opera, Orchestra of the Swan, Birmingham Contemporary Music Group, the Schubert Ensemble, CHROMA, amplified ensemble, Decibel; the Ebor Singers; pianists Michael Finnissy and Jonathan Powell; flautist Roland Sutherland; soprano Mary Wiegold; violinist, David le Page; and saxophonist Naomi Sullivan among others.